kordiP/Projects-from-SoftUni/README.md

 ![image](https://user-images.githubusercontent.com/72604001/170854708-87add65e-30a2-4ca0-a096-825f70d7c304.png)

-# What are the problems about?
+# What are the projects about?

-For the first(my current) year the problems are in the downstated spheres.
-Everything is in C#!
+C# Programming, which includes the following 5 themes:

 # 1. Introduction to programming